Discrete Latent Structure in Neural Networks: Mean Structure Regularization: Sinkhorn and SparseMAP

 \section{Mean Structure Regularization: Sinkhorn and SparseMAP}

+In some cases, marginal inference is not available for the structure we are interested in modeling.
 A more tractable regularizer in structured case can be obtained by applying a penalty directly on the marginal vector $\zrel$, rather than on the decomposition $\bm{\alpha}$.
 While this approach abandons probabilistic interpretations in terms of maximum entropy, it leads to useful algorithms.

-\paragraph{Linear assignment and Sinkhorn} For certain structured representation, one may apply an entropy-inspired regularizer onto the coordinates of $\zrel$ directly:
+\paragraph{Linear assignment and Sinkhorn.} For certain structured representation, one may apply an entropy-inspired regularizer onto the coordinates of $\zrel$ directly:

 If the representation $\zrel$ consists of a concatenation of one-of-K variables, this can be seen as regularizing the (independent) entropies of each of those variables.
-This must not be confused with the Shannon entropy regularizer $H(\zrel)$ of \cref{eq:structured_entropy}.
-The main example for which this construction leads to efficient computation is linear assignment (matching), introduced in \cref{ex:matching,fig:structs,fig:structures}, which we now formalize.
+This coordinate-wise application of entropy must not be confused with the Shannon entropy regularizer of \cref{eq:structured_entropy}; in general $S(\zrel) \neq H(\zrel)$.

+The main example for which this construction leads to efficient computation is linear assignment (matching), introduced in \cref{ex:matching,fig:structs,fig:structures}, which we now formalize as a special case of the transportation problem \citep{hitchcock1941distribution,kanto,compot}.

-Given two sets of size $m$ with pairwise affinities between them $\mbS \in \bbR^{m \times m}$, find a maximum-scoring assignment that maps each object in a set to exactly one counterpart in the other.
+Given two sets of size $m$ with pairwise affinities between them $s_{i \leftrightarrow j}$ the task is to find a maximum-scoring assignment that maps each object in a set to exactly one counterpart in the other.
 Solutions can be represented as \emph{permutation matrices}:

 and the marginal polytope is known as the Birkhoff polytopes of bistochastic matrices \citep{birkhoff}: